 prevent contractures and frozen joints.
 Although such exercises serve no purpose in restoring function in the ALS

 patient, they are very important in preventing pain.
 With contractures and frozen joints, it becomes very difficult

 One of the most common misleading statements about ALS in textbooks is that there is no pain associated with it.

-Although it is true that for most patients there is no great pain directly due to the disease process, there are a
+Although it is true that for some patients there is no great pain directly due to the disease process, there

-few patients who do experience severe unexplained muscle and joint pain -- and nearly all patients experience
+are some patients who do experience severe unexplained muscle and joint pain—and nearly all patients experience

 significant discomfort at some point.
 Muscle cramping and spasticity can be very painful, joints ache as muscles